FundMakerFdn/mono-contracts-repo/validator/pSymm/action/transferFlow.md

 1// PartyA, PartyB, ReceiverPartyA, ReceiverPartyB sign contract transfer, deposit & withdraw signatures for collateral transfer.

-### Instant microCustodyRollup deposit
+### Instant custodyRollup deposit
     - Deposit in a trusted main solver, solver agrees on instant transfer tx packed with subaccount/init and quote/swap/open tx.
     - Ex instant microRollup provider can be pSymmio
-        - Stuff can be added like all trusted solvers need to sign a tx for instant transfer, money is holded in symmio microCustodyRollup.
+        - Stuff can be added like all trusted solvers need to sign a tx for instant transfer, money is holded in symmio custodyRollup.

 ### Triparty Instant CustodyRollup to CustodyRollup transfer
     - PartyA, PartyB sends a signed tx of the current state of their custodyRollup to PartyC